nix-community/dream2nix/docs/src/guides/pip.md

 6. Tell the [buildPythonPackage module](../reference/buildPythonPackage/index.md) to verify that it can import the given python module from our package after a build.
 7. Tell the [pip module](../reference/pip/index.md) which dependencies to lock using the same syntax as a `requirements.txt` file.
 Here: `pillow==10.4.0`.
-8. `pip` uses binary wheel files if available by default, we well it not to do so in order to ensure a build from source.
+8. `pip` uses binary wheel files if available by default.
+We will not do so in order to ensure a build from source.

 ### Initialise the repostory